gumaerc-testorg/4.170-fall-2006/content/pages/past-workshops.md

 Some of the most telling testaments to the power of these workshops are the reflections and personal statements of the students involved.
 Below are statements from the students in the Ecuador workshop, and then in the table from many of the past international workshops.

 "It was extremely gratifying to know that we were leaving the Pascualeños with a seed that they could water forever, because by helping the children, we were planting the strongest roots to help the town progress.
 Although I may live the life of an MIT graduate with all of its rewards and prestige, with education, the children of Pascuales will bring to this world much more change than I ever can.
-Their bright eyes and innocent smiles brought me warmth and comfort in a town so new and so remote, but also made me confident that what we were doing will change the lives of these children forever." - Harini Rajaraman ([PDF]({{< baseurl >}}/resources/7raja))
+Their bright eyes and innocent smiles brought me warmth and comfort in a town so new and so remote, but also made me confident that what we were doing will change the lives of these children forever." - Harini Rajaraman ({{% resource_link 12d5231e-adc9-ab16-1ceb-376575f8f786 "PDF" %}})

 "The moment we arrived in the village, the clients ceased to be clients, an ever abstract term that I still find out of place and uncomfortable in the context of architecture.
 To be in their village with them, I feel something that transcended architecture and the client-architect relationship; it was the human spirit.
 In all my experience in architecture so far, I have often been excited, but never been moved.
 Our meeting with the people was a moving experience.
 Architecture, after all, is more than just space, building, style, or even beauty.
-It is one human being giving the gift of friendship, understanding, and kindness to another human being." - W. Victoria Lee ([PDF]({{< baseurl >}}/resources/7lee))
+It is one human being giving the gift of friendship, understanding, and kindness to another human being." - W. Victoria Lee ({{% resource_link 3a368018-c484-306d-6af4-fdca00941024 "PDF" %}})

 Past Workshops
 --------------